ad4mvojtech/efd/02-first-impression/index.md

 ## About adamvojtech

-Hello, I am a storyteller and wannabe character designer.
+Hello,
-My interesterest are revolving around games and movies.
+My interesterest are revolving around things that inspire me.
 I like living inside my head.
 I am trying to see beauty in everyday things.
+It is very hard to describe myself in just a few sentences.
+It is your turn now to make an opinion about me.